 Congratulations on serving as an ambassador!
-This page answers many questions that Student Ambassadors and their parents have about People to People International and its official travel provider, Ambassador Programs, Inc. We encourage you to review the questions and answers below and to explore the additional opportunities that PTPI provides for students.
+The tuition for your Student Ambassador Program also covers one year of membership with People to People International.
+This page answers many questions that Student Ambassadors and their parents have about People to People International (PTPI) and its official travel provider, Ambassador Programs, Inc (API).

 Q: What is the difference between People to People International and People to People Ambassador Programs?

 People to People International (PTPI) has had a contractual relationship with Ambassador Programs, Inc. (API) since the early 1960s to administer People to People travel programs for adults and students.
 API is a for-profit, publicly traded company located in Spokane, Washington.
 People to People International is a not-for-profit organization with world headquarters in Kansas City, Missouri.

 PTPI relies on our members and donors to support our mission so we may continue to promote Peace through Understanding and do humanitarian work at home and abroad.